-A scanning electron microscope scans a specimen with a narrowly focused electron beam in a vacuum.
-It constructs an image by mapping the intensity of the detected signals to the corresponding scan coordinates of the electron beam.
-Typically, images are formed using secondary electrons, which are emitted from the specimen's surface as a result of interaction with the primary electron beam.
-In addition to secondary electrons, SEMs can detect other signals such as backscattered electrons, transmitted electrons (in STEM mode), X-rays, and cathodoluminescence.
-These signals provide various information about the sample, including its surface topography, elemental composition, and electrical properties.
+SEMs operate by scanning a specimen in a vacuum with a narrowly focused electron beam.
+Images are constructed by mapping the intensity of detected signals to the beam's scan coordinates.
+While images are typically formed using secondary electrons emitted from the specimen's surface, SEMs also detect backscattered electrons, X-rays, and cathodoluminescence.
+These signals provide critical data regarding surface topography, elemental composition, and electrical properties.

 -